 Vauban, Germany’s solar settlement; passive building

 Most homes in the solar settlement of Vauban, Germany get energy for their own home and for the municipality of Vauban from rooftop solar panels (and from energy generated from biomass in a local combined heat and power plant).
 Another European city that employs passive home building standards for all commercial building and construction of residential homes in the city is Vaxjo, Sweden.
-The ideal buildings in terms of energy efficiency and sustainability, are passive design, zero-net energy buildings.
+Ideal buildings in terms of energy efficiency and sustainability are passive design, zero net energy buildings.
 The ideal sustainable home/ building generates its own energy, either via solar panels on the property, community solar, a geothermal heat pump, and/ or works off of a clean energy micro-grid.

 Here’s an article about the Solar Settlement in Vauban, Germany from Smart Cities Dive-

 “Public energy and heat are generated by a highly efficient woodchip-powered combined heat and power generator connected to a district heating grid.
 42 building units [in the Solar Settlement] are of the Passivhaus [passive building design] standard…houses adhere to a “plus-energy” standard, producing more energy than they use, with surpluses sold back to the city grid and profits split between each household.”
 FROM – smartcitiesdive.com/ex/sustainablecitiescollective/words-most-successful-model-sustainable-urban-development

 Here’s detailed information on passive building.
 Passive building design principles include buildings that-

 - Employ continuous insulation throughout [the building’s] entire envelope without any thermal bridging.

 - The building envelope is extremely airtight, preventing infiltration of outside air and loss of conditioned air.